 Can I come late to my appointment?

 No, students cannot come late to an appointment.
 It is important to us that we serve as many students as possible.
 When students show up late to an appointment, it is misusing the tutor's time and resources as well as taking that appointment away from other students.
-If you know you will be late when scheduling an appointment with the GCC, please schedule during a time period where your are available for 50 minutes.
-If you do schedule for an appointment and you are 15 minutes late to that appointment, you will be marked as a no-show.
-After two no-shows, students will be blocked from scheduling further appointments until they talk to the GCC Director.
+If you know you will be late when scheduling an appointment, please schedule during a time period where you are available for 50 minutes.

 Will you review work that is not part of a classroom assignment?

-Can a GCC tutor review a piece of writing that is not my own?
+Can you review a piece of writing that is not my own?

-While we understand that your friends or colleagues may be unable to come to the GCC on their own, we will not review a piece of writing if it is not written by the student who made the appointment.
+While we understand that your friends or colleagues may be unable to make a Communication Support appointment on their own, we will not review a piece of writing if it is not written by the individual who made the appointment.

 Can I make a walk-in appointment?

 We welcome walk-in appointments as long as we have openings available!
 Please note that our tutors need at least 15 minutes to prepare for your session.
-If you walk in, we will ask you to register for a GCC account and upload materials pertaining to your assignment.
+If you walk in, we will help you create the appointment on our scheduler so that you can upload materials pertaining to your project.
 These materials will provide information for our records and will ensure that you receive follow-up emails describing what was covered in the session and providing advice for your next steps.
 You are welcome to get a cup of coffee, check your email, or do other work while you wait for your tutor to prepare.
 Walk-ins should plan to spend at least 70 minutes in the GCC, uploading information, waiting for their tutor to prepare, and participating in the 50-minute tutoring session.